- Join us

 Michael Rutter's Software

 The Group's Computer Officer, Michael Rutter, has written several utilities which have been distributed outside of TCM.
-Notable amongst these are bmp2eps, a converter from pnm/bmp/gif/jpeg/png to eps/ps/pdf/png which treats JPEGs losslessly and tries to minimise output size, and c2x which can perform many manipulations on Castep input and output files, including building supercells and extracting wavefunctions and densities for visualisation, as well as converting between the data formats of many DFT codes.
+Notable amongst these are bmp2eps, a converter from pnm/bmp/gif/jpeg/png to eps/ps/pdf/png which treats JPEGs losslessly and tries to minimise output size, and c2x which can perform many manipulations on Castep input and output files, including building supercells and extracting wavefunctions and densities for visualisation, as well as converting between the data formats of many DFT codes, including Onetep and Siesta.

 These and more are collected together on a separate page of Michael Rutter's programs.